MLP logo

 Intent

-• Provide a wide range of rich, first-hand learning experiences which take the curriculum beyond the classroom;
+• Provides a wide range of rich, first-hand learning experiences;

 • Is based around high quality texts which address a wide variety of themes and experiences, broadening the children’s vocabulary and understanding;